 Once you have the manufacturer's name, you can visit their website to detect or locate which drivers you need.

 After you have downloaded and installed the drivers, you will need to restart your computer.
-If you still receive the error after this fix, then your computer probably does not meet the system requirements to play Minecraft.
+If you still receive the error after this fix, then your computer might not meet the system requirements to play Minecraft.

 Didn't find what you were looking for?
 Click here to return to Minecraft Troubleshooting.